SharathN25/OLED_SSD1306_I2C_Driver_STM32F407/README.md

-# OLED_SSD1306_I2C_Driver_STM32F407
+# Interfacing 128 x 64 Dot Matrix OLED Display (SSD1306) on STM32F407 Discovery using I2C Protocol.
-OLED Display Driver using I2C protocol for STM32F407 Discovery Kit
+This repository tells you how to interface a 128 x 64 Dot Matrix OLED Display on STM32F4xx MCU (I am using STM32F407 Discovery Kit) using an I2C Protocol.